Samuel Isaac Joseph Schereschewsky: Road to China

 In 1854, he decided to emigrate to the United States, particularly New York City, where he connected with Messianic Jews but did not enter the church until 1855 when he was baptized by immersion and associated with a Baptist congregation.
 For reasons unknown, he then became a Presbyterian and went to the Western Theological Seminary of the Presbyterian Church at Allegheny, Pennsylvania.
-(WTS is now Pittsburgh Theological Seminary.
-He matriculated as Samuel_Isaac_Joseph, ostensibly to avoid anti-Semitism.)
+(Western Theological Seminary is now Pittsburgh Theological Seminary.
+He matriculated as Samuel Isaac Joseph, ostensibly to avoid anti-Semitism.)
 After more than two years, he left to enter the Episcopal Church and the General Theological Seminary, where he found a mentor in the professor of Hebrew, Samuel H. Turner.
 His plan to complete his remaining two years of study was interrupted when he offered himself for work in China.
 On 3 May 1859, the Foreign Committee voted that he be appointed missionary to China as soon as he was ordained.
 He was ordained as a deacon on 17 July 1859 at St. George's Church, New York by Bishop William Jones Boone.